- MD, WVU School of Medicine

 About Laura Davisson

-Laura Davisson, MD, MPH, FACP, is a Professor in the Department of Medicine, section of General Internal Medicine.
+Laura Davisson, MD, MPH, FACP, is a Professor in the Department of Internal Medicine.
 She received her undergraduate degree from Northwestern University.
-She earned her medical degree from West Virginia University.
-Dr. Davisson completed an Internal Medicine residency at WVU, and served as Chief Resident.
-She earned an MPH in WVU’s biostatistics and epidemiology track in August 2008.
-She is a diplomat of the American Board of Internal Medicine and the American Board of Obesity Medicine.
+She earned her medical degree and MPH from West Virginia University (WVU).
+Dr. Davisson completed an Internal Medicine residency at WVU and served as Chief Resident.
+She is board certified by the American Board of Internal Medicine and the American Board of Obesity Medicine.

 Grants and Research